Ophthalmology (Eye) Practice Test 3

 - Blindness

 Explanation: Answer reason: Untreated glaucoma causes progressive optic nerve damage, most commonly from chronically elevated intraocular pressure and impaired perfusion.
 This results in irreversible loss of retinal ganglion cells and a characteristic progression from peripheral visual field loss to advanced vision loss.
 Without timely treatment to reduce intraocular pressure and slow neurodegeneration, permanent vision loss can progress to complete loss of sight.
-Category reason: This question tests a disease outcome/complication of an eye disorder, which is core ophthalmology knowledge rather than a nursing intervention or prioritization scenario.

 What is the commonest cause of blindness in adults?